H4NM/WhoYouCalling/README.md

 - Monitoring is applied to all spawned child processes by default.
 - Spawned process and its childprocesses can be killed on stop.
 - JSON output of results.
+- Perform API lookups to get the reputation of IPs and domains.
 - Generate a Wireshark DFL filter per process.
 - Generate a BPF filter per process.
+- Visualize the processes and their network activity with an interactive network graph.
+- Perform automatic API lookups of IPs and domains.

 ## Usage:
-(*Must be run as administrator - for packet capture and listening to ETW*)
+> **Note:** Must be run as administrator - for packet capture and listening to ETW.

 ![Example Usage](imgs/ExampleUsage.gif)